matsengrp/phippery/docs/alignments-pipeline.rst

 ``--peptide_seq_col``

-- help: Column in the peptide table containing the peptide sequence (used to match against public epitopes)
+- help: Column in the peptide table containing the peptide sequence (used to match against public epitopes provided with ``--public_epitopes_csv``)
 - wb_type: string
 - default: Prot